arangodb/docs-hugo/site/content/3.12/components/tools/arangobackup/examples.md

 menuTitle: Examples
 weight: 5
 description: >-
-  How to create a consistent snapshot with the arangobackup tool.
+  How to create a consistent snapshot with the `arangobackup` tool
 archetype: default
 ---
 ## Create